github-is-garbage/port-ui/README.md

 - Text rendering is weird inside Elements because of the View Ports due to how the View Ports mess with aspect ratio.
 This has been remedied by the implementation of the `portui.Elements.Renderer.SwapPortRect()` and `portui.Elements.Renderer.UnSwapPortRect()` functions

+- Docking may be a bit "flickery" because of an incomplete implementation